 This option specifies how to combine any advanced searches; "Match Any" is equivalent to a boolean OR search while "Match All" is equivalent to a boolean AND search

 Internet Explorer does not support the HTML5 standard canvas element.
-The Disease Ontology browser makes use of the canvas element to visualize our relations between terms and thus will not work in Internet Explorer.
+The Disease Ontology browser makes use of the canvas element to visualize relations between terms and thus will not work in Internet Explorer.

 DO's logical definition file can be retrieved from the DO's Sourceforge site